-1400 years ago people thought that the lost city Ubar was in the middle of a desert.
-Nobody knew that it actually lied on the bank of a river.
+1400 years ago people thought that the lost city Ubar was in the middle of the desert.
+Today we know that this is false; Geologists found evidence that Ubar lied on the bank of a flowing river.

 Space Radar Image of the Lost City of Ubar